John Moyse: "The Private of the Buffs"

 The next day the prisoners were brought before a local mandarin and were ordered to kow-tow, under penalty of torture or execution if they did not comply.
 Private Moyse alone refused and was savagely beaten and then beheaded, his body afterwards thrown on a dungheap.
-He was, ironically, his regiment's only casualty in the fighting.
+He was his regiment's only casualty in the fighting.

 The cause of his refusal has been a subject of much dispute.
 The popular story was that it was on the grounds that it would disgrace his country.
 However, it has been surmised that Moyse, who had a history of insubordination, refused out of personal pride and stubbornness.
 When the prisoners were released a week later, their tale of Moyse's bravery spread through the army.

 His act of defiance was later celebrated in The Private of the Buffs, a poem by Sir Francis Hastings Doyle.
-The poem refers to Moyse as a newly recruited young Kentish farmboy but he was, in fact, a veteran middle-aged Irishman who had recently been broken in rank.
-However, the poem was written on the strength of newspaper reports, and it is likely that Doyle was unaware of the discrepancies.
+The poem refers to Moyse as a newly recruited young Kentish farm boy.
+His origin is not known for certain, however.
+The poem was written on the strength of newspaper reports, and it is likely that Doyle was unaware of the discrepancies.